flygoast/ngx_http_internal_redirect/README.md

 ## Introduction

-This module complete internal redirect according to conditions.
+This module is used to complete internal redirect according to conditions.
 This is what the `rewrite` can not do.

 ## Synopsis